trofi/trofi.github.io.gen/posts/340-profiling-binutils-linkers-in-nixpkgs.md

 [![`gold.svg`](/posts.data/340-profiling-binutils-linkers-in-nixpkgs/gold.svg "ld.gold profile on pandoc")](/posts.data/340-profiling-binutils-linkers-in-nixpkgs/gold.svg)

 The profile looks more balanced.
-THe staircase around sorting looks peculiar.
+The staircase around sorting looks peculiar.
 Most of the time is spent on section sorting in `gold::Output_section::sort_attached_input_sections`.
 It's also a great hint: **how many sections should there be so that sorting